J1407b: Unbound object hypothesis

-Artist's impression of OTS 44, a young brown dwarf surrounded by a dusty circumplanetary disk.
-J1407b most likely resembles this if it is a free-floating young substellar object.

 In a 2015 study, Mamajek and Kenworthy initially rejected the idea of J1407b being a free-floating object because they thought it was unlikely.
 Their reasoning was that stars and other interstellar objects are typically separated extremely far apart from each other (projected distance ~1,000 AU), so the probability of two unbound objects coincidentally being aligned in Earth's line of sight and eclipsing one another is extremely small.
 They further argued that the existence of J1407b's massive disk implies that the object must be considerably younger than the stars surrounding its location, which makes it difficult to explain J1407b's origin.
 They reconsidered their stance on J1407b's nature as they uncovered issues with the bound companion hypothesis.

+Searches with telescope imaging

-ALMA observations
+2017 ALMA imaging

 In 2017, Kenworthy and collaborators conducted a search for J1407b using the Atacama Large Millimeter Array (ALMA), which is capable of detecting thermal radiation from ringed substellar objects in millimeter radio frequencies.
 High-resolution radio images from ALMA showed no evidence of bound companions within 100 milliarcseconds (mas) from the star, but did detect a nearby object 438±8 mas away from V1400 Centauri's observed position.
 At V1400 Centauri's distance from Earth, this angular separation corresponds to a projected distance of 61 AU, which is too far away from the star to match the proposed orbit for J1407b.
-The observed angular separation is marginally consistent with the expected distance (543±82 mas) travelled by an unbound object moving at J1407b's transverse velocity during 2007–2017, which makes it possible that the ALMA object could be J1407b if it is a free-floating object.
-If the ALMA source is J1407b, it would have a proper motion of 43 mas/year.
-The thermal emission brightness of the ALMA object is also consistent with it being a substellar object surrounded by a warm disk of submillimeter-sized dust particles, further supporting the possibility that it could be J1407b.
+The observed angular separation of this ALMA object appeared marginally consistent with the expected distance (543±82 mas) travelled by an unbound object moving at J1407b's transverse velocity during 2007–2017, which raised the possibility that the ALMA object could be J1407b if it is a free-floating object.
+If the ALMA source is J1407b, it would have a proper motion of 43 mas/year, which would suggest it is not part of the Scorpius–Centaurus association.
+The brightness of the ALMA object appeared to be consistent with that expected for a substellar object surrounded by a warm disk of submillimeter-sized dust particles.